ml-tooling/lazydocs/README.md

 lazydocs --overview-file="README.md" my_package
 ```

-The API overview will be written as markdown to the specified file with seperated lists for all modules, classes, and functions of your project:
+The API overview will be written as markdown to the specified file with separated lists for all modules, classes, and functions of your project:

 ### MKDocs Integration

 ### Docstyle Validation